Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 - They’re so keen to chase things they even chase cars!

-Diane Sawyer, Courteney Cox, Kristin Davis, Jaclyn Smith, Teri Hatcher, Princess Margaret, Coco Chanel, Liv Tyler, Hugh Heffner
+- Celebrity Cavalier King Charlies Spaniel Owners: Diane Sawyer, Courteney Cox, Kristin Davis, Jaclyn Smith, Teri Hatcher, Princess Margaret, Coco Chanel, Liv Tyler, Hugh Heffner

 16. French Bulldog

-Good-natured and loving this breed is especially loyal to its human master.
+One of the most popular dog breeds, good-natured and loving this breed is especially loyal to its human master.
 Their personalities vary – some will bark if a stranger approaches the front door, others will not.
 The French Bulldog is prone to bursts of activity but will sleep or lounge most of the day – so he’s quite comfortable living in an apartment environment.

 His slightly stubborn nature makes the French Bulldog a little more difficult to train than some breeds – but he will get there in the end if you are patient.